lazurey/aem-playground/README.md

 **Note:** Please note that this React App is *NOT* using any AEM API or any data from AEM.

 **Warning:** `npm install` is skipped in the maven build to reduce the build time.
 If you want to reuse the code here, please add this step and find a way to optimize the time it needs.
+And it needs to run `npm install` under `design/src/main/react-app/` for the 1st time.

 #### Opinion
 It's the easist way to use React on AEM, but it's also a meaningless way.